Cordarro Law: Seattle Seahawks

-After going undrafted in the 2012 NFL Draft, Law signed as a free agent by the Seattle Seahawks but was later released prior to the start of the regular season.
+After going undrafted in the 2012 NFL draft, Law signed as a free agent by the Seattle Seahawks but was later released prior to the start of the regular season.

-Calgary Stampeders
+Calgary Stampeders (first stint)

 Law signed with the Calgary Stampeders of the Canadian Football League (CFL) on October 1, 2012; nearing the end of the 2012 CFL season.
 He played in 3 games that season and recorded 2 quarterback sacks.
 The following year proved to be a breakout season for Law, as he played in 16 of the 18 regular season games, tallying 41 tackles and 14 sacks.

 As a pending free agent, Law had a workout with the Baltimore Ravens (NFL) in December 2014.

 San Diego Chargers

 He signed with the San Diego Chargers on February 14, 2014.
-He was released on August 30, 2014 but signed to the Chargers' practice squad a day later.
-On September 23, 2014 Cordarro Law was promoted to the active roster due to injuries at the outside linebacker position.
+He was released on August 30, 2014, but signed to the Chargers' practice squad a day later.
+On September 23, 2014, Cordarro Law was promoted to the active roster due to injuries at the outside linebacker position.
 Law debuted against the Jacksonville Jaguars recording a sack, a pass defense, and 2 tackles.
 Cordarro Law ended his first NFL season with the Chargers with 9 tackles, 1 sack, and a pass defense.
 During his first preseason game in the 2015 season against the Dallas Cowboys, he had a sack and 2 tackle for losses.
 He played in 14 games in 2015 and recorded 12 tackles.

-Calgary Stampeders (II)
+Calgary Stampeders (second stint)

 Signed as a free agent with the Stampeders on September 28, 2016.
 During his first season back in the CFL Law played four games and had nine tackles including a tackle for a loss and three sacks and added one fumble recovery.
 He started in the Western Final and had two sacks and also started in the Grey Cup recorded one tackle and one knockdown.
 Following the season he was re-signed by be the Stampeders to a contract extension, preventing him from becoming a free agent in February 2017.
 Law sustained a lower-body injury in the Stamps second preseason game of 2017.
 On June 13, 2017, it was announced that an MRI had revealed Law sustained a broken ankle and ligament damage.
 He missed the entire 2017 season as a result of the injury.
 He played in nine regular season games in 2018 and both post-season games as he became a Grey Cup champion following the Stampeders' 106th Grey Cup win.

 Toronto Argonauts

 As a pending free agent entering the 2021 CFL season, Law's playing rights were traded to the Toronto Argonauts on January 31, 2021.
 On February 4, 2021, the Argonauts announced that they had signed Law.
+He became a free agent after the 2021 season.